 Most respondents spend most of their viewing time watching the news- far more than all others, including fictional drama.
 But here’s the rub- only 15 percent of respondents reported that news programming is good for their emotional/ mental health.

-Our result of Documentaries being a popular choice for mental health is in line with previous research.
+Our finding that viewers consider Documentaries good for mental health is line with previous research.
 A recent University of Berkeley, CA found nature documentaries reduce stress and improve mental health, so it’s no surprise that our Nature and Earth playlist, Stunning Visuals, is trending.

 But this is not the only trend our survey revealed.
 Respondents reported documentaries gave them something beyond emotional / mental health- something more elusive in our 24 hour news cycle: social credibility.